anaireorg/anaire-devices/README.md

 - Flash button, to the risht of the USB connector, allows to toggle between activating/deactivating local alarms (visual and sound)
   * It also shows device ID and IP address after being pressed until a new CO2 measurement is displayed
 - CO2 sensor is connected through a software serial port using GPIO13(D7) and GPIO15 (D8)
-- DHT11 humidity and temperature sensor ins connected on GPIO 5 (D1)
+- DHT11 humidity and temperature sensor is connected on GPIO 5 (D1)
 - SSD1306 OLED display is connected on GPIO14(D5) and GPIO12 (D6)
 - The device is designed to work only with the CO2 sensor, so buzzer, DHT11 humidity and temperature sensor, and OLED display are optional
 - The device is designed to recover from Wifi, MQTT or sensor reading temporal failures